NU-AIET/NUControl/README.md

 NU Control is intended to serve as a multi-functional, high performance, motor control library for the Center for Robotics and Biosystems at Northwestern University.
 The library is current written for a Teensy 4.x microcontroller.

 ## Capabilities
-- Brushless Direct Current Motors (BLDC)
+- Brushless Direct Current Motors
+    - Example Motors:
+        - Maxon EC45 Flat
+        - Mosrac U2535
-- Brushed Direct Current Motors ()
+- Brushed Direct Current Motors
+        - Pittman GM914

 ## Brushless Direct Current Motors